Skip to content

 After the approval workflow is turned on, you’ll need to set user permissions so your dashboard users can approve or deny the campaigns and Canvases immediately.
 Both permissions can also be applied to workspaces or teams or added to a permission set.

 You must have the “Approve and Deny Campaigns” permission.
 This permission controls who can update the approval status of a campaign.
-It’s possible to self-approve components of a campaign.
+With this permission, you can do the following:

 • Approve and launch the Canvas